 In this section, you will learn how to insert, update, and delete data from tables using various MySQL statements.

-- MySQL Replace – you will learn how to use the REPLACE statement to insert or update data.
+- MySQL Replace – you will learn how to use the

 - MySQL prepared statement – this tutorial shows you how to use the prepared statement to execute a query with placeholders to improve the speed of the query and make your query more secure.

 - MySQL transaction – you will learn about MySQL transactions, and how to use